treenq/treenq/README.md

 # Treenq

-### **The project is in pre-alpha stage, the release is planned in 2025 Q2.**
+> ### 🚧 **Pre-Alpha Notice**: _The project is in pre-alpha stage, the release is planned in_ **2025 Q2**

-Treenq is a Platform as a Service (as Code) solves the infrastracture and app delivery complexity in Kubernetes.
+Treenq is a Platform as a Service (as Code) solves the infrastructure and App Delivery complexity in Kubernetes.

-On the very early stage every team needs:

-- Fast and afordable app building, shortly saying basic CI with no code
-- Database or another cloud resource provision
+Early-stage teams need:

+- 🚀 **Fast & affordable CI/CD** – Build and deploy apps without complex pipelines.
+- 🛠 **Database & cloud resources** – Provision services seamlessly.
-- Support secrets and configuration for the resources
+- 🔐 **Secure secrets & configurations** – Manage credentials and settings effortlessly.
-- Quick preview for the first customers

-This project is created to solve it.
+- ⚡ **Instant previews** – Get early feedback with temporary environments.

+Treenq solves this problem.

 And finally you can install an open source platform and use it for free in order to get:

-- 🚀 App delivery using your Dockerfile/Containerfile or providing build/run commands
+- 🚀 **App Delivery** – Deploy from Dockerfile/Containerfile or build & run commands.
-- 🌍 Get quick 3d level domain
+- 🌍 **Custom Domains** – Instantly get a third-level domain for your app.
-- 🗄️ Request a database for your service, securely store its credentials and set them to the built app
+- 🗄️ **Database Provisioning** – Securely provision and inject database credentials.
-- ⚖️ Request small fractional resources for your app
+- ⚖️ **Optimized Resource Allocation** – Use minimal cloud resources efficiently.

-Any many more planed (environments, database branches, per api handler metrics, alerting, app delivery from local machine right to the testing environment, get env config file for specific environment to run your app locally, etc.)
+And many more planned Features:

+- 🏗 **Environment Management** – Easily configure dev, staging, and production.
+- 📊 **API-Level Metrics & Alerts** – Track and optimize performance.
+- 🔄 **Local-to-Cloud Deployment** – Push from your machine to test environments.
+- 🔧 **Per-Environment Config Export** – Get configuration files to run apps locally.

 ## Documentation